teisdbr/winlibrs-docs-test/data-elements.md

 2 | If Fixed-Length records are used, add padding from the End of Segment Marker (C8) to exactly column 150.
 3 | Segment 00 MUST have both Padding to column 150 and a new line charachter (ASCII 13; CR, LF, or CRLF)

+___

+### Notes:
-`Note: This field is used to pad unused fields for systems that are unable to write variable length records.
+* `This field is used to pad unused fields for systems that are unable to write variable length records.
 This padding will lengthen all segments to 150 characters.
 Padding can be replaced with a newline character for those systems that can write variable length records.
 The newline character will mark the true End-of-Record.
 Variable length records are preferred by LIBRS because of the space savings they allow.`

 <br>